cirruslabs/cirrus-ci-docs/docs/guide/docker-builder-vm.md

 !!! warning "Danger of using `COPY` and `ADD` instructions"
     Cirrus doesn't include files added or copied into a container image in the cache key.
-This means that for a public repository a potential bad actor can create a PR with malicious scripts included into a container, wait for it to be cached and then reset the PR so it looks harmful.
+This means that for a public repository a potential bad actor can create a PR with malicious scripts included into a container, wait for it to be cached and then reset the PR so it looks harmless.

 ??? info "Using with private GKE clusters"
     To use `dockerfile` with `gke_container` you first need to create a VM with Docker installed within your GCP project.